FarhanMS123/Depapokan/README.md

 ## Installation

 1. Duplicate `.env.example` to be `.env`
-2. Setting the database cofiguration
+2. Setting the database cofiguration in `.env`

 ```ENV
 DB_CONNECTION=mysql